temporalio/proposals/server/update-workflow-interface/update-workflow-interface.md

 `request_id` property uniquely identifies the logical request (_not_ the issuance of the request) and is intended for use as an idempotency token.

-The second function, `AwaitUpdateWorkflowResponse` is used when a client has already issued an `UpdateWorkflow` request and has the resulting `update_id`.
+The second function, `PollUpdateWorkflowResponse` is used when a client has already issued an `UpdateWorkflow` request and has the resulting `update_id`.
 That `update_id` can be provided to re-attach to an in-flight or completed Update and obtain the associated UpdateResult in the form of an